smartdevicelink/sdl_evolution/proposals/nnnn-sdl-javascript-manager-layer.md

 ## Alternatives considered

-Deviating from the existing manager layers' APIs is an option, but it comes at the cost of being a different set of APIs, and so a developer migrating from the Android or iOS libraries would have to learn and understand the manager layer all over again.
+Deviating from the existing manager layers' APIs is an option, but it comes at the cost of being a different set of APIs, and so a developer migrating from the Java Suite or iOS libraries would have to learn and understand the manager layer all over again.